 A Rare Upper East Side Beauty

-This exciting seven room, three bedroom, three bathroom cooperative, was recently and completely renovated in positively chic fashion.
-Brilliantly sunny on the 14th floor, this apartment faces east, west and north through oversized windowsand boasts a split-bedroom lay...
+This exciting seven room cooperative was recently and completely renovated in positively chic fashion.
+Brilliantly sunny on the 14th floor, this apartment faces east, west and north through oversized windowsand boasts a split-bedroom layout, formal dining, an eat-in ki...

 A Rare Upper East Side Beauty

-This exciting seven room, three bedroom, three bathroom cooperative, was recently and completely renovated in positively chic fashion.
+This exciting seven room cooperative was recently and completely renovated in positively chic fashion.
 Brilliantly sunny on the 14th floor, this apartment faces east, west and north through oversized windowsand boasts a split-bedroom layout, formal dining, an eat-in kitchen and a separate, additional office.

 One enters Apartment 14D via a foyer and wide central hallway which provide an immediate line-of-sight connecting the apartment's two formal entertaining spaces--the living room and the dining roomto the south and north, respectively.
 Every room in this apartment features custom cabinetry, constructed by a master craftsman in Italy: this includes a substantial book case which runs the length of the living room, while a special Rosewood, antique mirrored and painted wood bar is nestled in the dining room.